BAkinmarin/the-cleaning-hack-calculator/README.md

 > Functionality to prompt user to enter only the specific piecce of information which fails validation.

-> Functionality to valid mobile to ensure only UK mobile numbers are provided.
+> Functionality to validate mobile number to ensure only UK mobile numbers are provided.

 <a name="tech"></a>
 # Technology Used
 ### Python
-Used to create the application
+Used to create the application.

 ### Heroku
-Used to deploy and host the application
+Used to deploy and host the application.

 ### Github
-Used to store the code
+Used to store the code.

 ### Gitpod
-IDE used for creating the application
+IDE used for creating the application.

 ### Git
-Used for version control
+Used for version control.

 <a name="testing"></a>
 # Testing